 My Sports “Investing” approach is very similar to that of a stock daytrader.
 Each day I start off with a list of games that I’m interested in for a possible play.
 Before the game starts, I review multiple factors including but not limited to the most recent performances of each team, the lineups, the weather (if outdoors), etc. Once the game starts, I look for “set-ups” (stock daytraders will be familiar with this term) using my own Technical Analysis methods.
 A critical component of this investing approach is strict Money and Risk Management.
 Without the proper discipline, you will fail, period.

+Gambling is being an “Action Junkie.”
 Gambling is being a “homer”.
 Gambling is chasing losses.
 Gambling is betting on a team because they “should win.”
 I could go on and on with examples of what losing sports gamblers/bettors do.

 Sports “Investing” is not gambling.